mmtk/mmtk-core/docs/tutorial/Tutorial.md

 #### Set up benchmarks
 A few benchmarks of varying size will be used throughout the tutorial.
 If you haven't already, set them up now.
+All of the following commands should be entered in `repos/openjdk`.
-1. **HelloWorld** (simplest, will never trigger GC): Copy the following code into a new Java file titled "HelloWorld.java" in `mmtk-openjdk/repos/openjdk`:
+1. **HelloWorld** (simplest, will never trigger GC):
+   * Copy the following code into a new Java file titled "HelloWorld.java" in `mmtk-openjdk/repos/openjdk`:
    ```java
    class HelloWorld {
        public static void main(String[] args) {